Popsicle Stick Butterfly Craft (Free Template)

 Directions

-Place 3 popsicle sticks in line vertically.
+First, encourage your child to place 3 popsicle sticks in a line vertically.
 Cut a 4th popsicle stick into thirds and stretch a glue dot on each cut popsicle stick.
 Use these to glue the 3 popsicle sticks in place, positioning one at the top, middle, and back.

-Glue the butterfly body to the middle of the wing paper.
+Now, help your child glue the butterfly’s body to the middle of the wing paper.
 We used glue dots to do this, but you can use liquid glue or a glue stick as well.

 Glue the eyes to the top of one end of the popsicle sticks, then use the black marker to draw on a smile below the eyes.